matthid/fsharpasynctrace/Readme.md

 but it took me several attempts to get it even running.

 So I'm asking for only one thing:
-If you use this in your code and find it usefull and change it to a better state, please submit a patch back here.
+If you use this in your code, find it usefull and change it to a better state, please submit a patch back here.

 ### License